tkioci/.github/profile/README.md

   ];
 ``` -->

 Contains various Open Source Mikrotik RouterOS projects, generally focused on `/container` and scripting.
-This page serves as an commented index to the more developed projects within `tikoci`.
+This page serves as an commented index to the more developed projects within TIKOCI.

-> See [Repositories](https://github.com/orgs/tikoci/repositories) for full list of all `tikoci`'s code and projects.
+> See [Repositories](https://github.com/orgs/tikoci/repositories) for full list of all TIKOCI's code and projects.

 ### Web Tools